 Particulars ESOP Plan 2012 ESOP Plan 2016 ESOP Plan 2016 - II ESOP Plan 2017 ESOP Plan 2018 Date of Shareholder's Approval 30-Jul-12 09-May-16 17-Oct-16 28-Apr-17 15-Dec-17 Total Number of Options approved 15,00,000 27,00,000 30,00,000 20,00,000 60,00,000 Vesting Requirements Vesting Criteria will specified for each Option Holder by the Nomination and Remuneration Committee at the time of grant of Options.
 For valid vesting of Options, the concerned Option Holder is required to be an Eligible Employee on the respective Vesting Date and must neither be serving his/her notice period for termination of service nor be subject to any disciplinary proceedings pending against him/her.
 Unless the NRC provides otherwise, the Vesting of Options granted hereunder shall be stalled / blocked during any unauthorised and unpaid leave of absence for such period as may prescribed by NRC or for any Cause as deemed fit by the NRC.
-The Pricing Formula Options can be determine Options: (i) Fair Marke rounded to by the NR be Exercised ad by the NRC et Value roun o the nearest C at its sole d ded to the ne rupee; or(iii) s ne Exercise Pr iscretion at th earest rupee; such price as n rcise Price, as may be time of grant of or(ii) Market Price hay be determined e less than the Fair Maximum term of Options granted (years) year from the date of grant of Options.
-C ot less than 1 (one) e capable of being Vesting.
+The Pricing Formula Options can be Exercised at any of the following Exercise Price, as may be determined by the NRC at its sole discretion at the time of grant of Options: (i) Fair Market Value rounded to the nearest rupee; or(ii) Market Price rounded to the nearest rupee; or(iii) such price as may be determined by the NRC.
+However, the Exercise Price shall not be less than the Fair Maximum term of Options granted (years) Market Value of the Shares.
+Options granted under the ESOP Plans would vest not less than 1 (one) year from the date of grant of Options.
+Options shall be capable of being exercised within a period of 4 years from the Date of Vesting.
 Method of Settlement Equity Source of shares Primary Variation in terms of ESOP NA Method used for accounting of options Fair Value Me thod